polybeandip/lambda-ledge/README.md

 # Lambda Ledge

-Lambda Ledge is a simple 2D-platformer with a simple goal: **get to the exit**
+Lambda Ledge is a 2D-platformer, where the player's goal is simple: **get to the exit**

 ## Screenshots